microsoft/code-push/cli/README.md

 3. [Cordova](#releasing-updates-cordova) - Performs the same functionality as the general release command, but also handles the task of preparing the app update for you, instead of requiring you to run both `cordova prepare` (or `phonegap prepare`)  and then `code-push release`.

+4. [NativeScript](#releasing-updates-nativescript) - Performs the same functionality as the general release command, but also handles the task of going into the platform build folder, instead of requiring you to figure out what that folder is and then running `code-push release` with the correct switches.

 Which of these commands you should use is mostly a matter of requirements and/or preference.
 However, we generally recommend using the relevant platform-specific command to start (since it greatly simplifies the experience), and then leverage the general-purpose `release` command if/when greater control is needed.

 ### Releasing Updates (General)